-The good news is that using the Fibonacci tool, we can start to see more clearly where some of the take profit targets ought to be, and that might be ideal for those who lean in heavily on the Fibonacci tool.
+The good news is that by using the Fibonacci tool, we can start to see more clearly where some of the take-profit targets ought to be, and that might be ideal for those who lean heavily on the Fibonacci tool.

 Let’s start with how you should draw your Fibonacci lines in the first place.
 It doesn’t matter what time frame chart you are using (though the longer time frames tend to be more accurate), you should always start your Fibonacci line at the most recent swing high or swing low and then stretch it out across the entire length of the frame.

 You want to see exactly how much support or resistance there is likely to be at various Fibonacci levels.
 If you can hone in on this, you can start to see how the trade is likely to play out as time goes on.
 Will the trade meet some resistance ahead that you need to know about?
 It is possible.
 The Fibonacci levels will be a key indicator of when you should perhaps take profit on a winning trade.